Skip to main content

 All CollectionsAuto-scheduling

-How to split up large projects
+How to split up large tasks/projects

-How to split up large projects
+How to split up large tasks/projects

-Updated over a week ago
+Updated over a month ago

 For example, instead of creating a 20-hour task, try creating a 2-hour task that repeats daily and ends after 10 occurrences.
 2hrs * 10 occurrences = 20hrs total.

 This is super customizable, so you can tweak it as much as you need!
 If you want to work in bigger chunks, do 5 hours every 3 days, ending after 4 occurrences (20 hours total still).
-Want to jump back and forth between two projects?
+Want to jump back and forth between two tasks?
 Make both of them repeat every 2 days, offset by one day, etc.

-Hopefully this helps you make your large projects a little more realistic by spreading them out, and if you still have questions about how to set this up, please reach out and we'll be happy to help!
+Hopefully this helps you make your large tasks a little more realistic by spreading them out, and if you still have questions about how to set this up, please reach out and we'll be happy to help!

 Did this answer your question?